Enrolment Forms

 Form fields and structure

 The form structure should guide the form user through a clear chronological sequence.
-Remember, they can leave the form at any stage, therefore it’s important to capture their basic details during the early stages so you can contact them if required.
+Remember, they can leave the form at any stage, so it’s important to capture their basic details during the early stages if you want to be able to contact them.

-If you have multiple enrolment forms as part of your process, the order suggested below can be split into different forms to support this.
-The below fields are a guide and may not all be applicable to your school.
+If you have multiple enrolment forms as part of your process, our suggested order below can be split into different forms to support your process.

 Student Details